kurrik/roomanna/blog.roomanna.com/src/site/posts/037-1999-days/body.md

 <blockquote><p>And being part of being able to build out that product, especially during a time where product features such as photos, referral tracking and analytics are happening, while the leaders are having significant discussions around monetization is an exciting time - a time when big, impressive things get done.</p></blockquote>

 That was pretty accurate.
 Twitter has been a roller coaster of a company to work for but gave me plenty of opportunities to grow my skills and career.
-Throughout my tenure I think that I've been successful in finding a range of areas to contribute.
+I think that I've been successful in finding a range of areas to contribute.
 But I wasn't always very vocal about what I was doing, especially externally.
 So in the interest of reflection and because I think others may find my path interesting, here's a review of what I can claim some soupçon of credit for during my tenure.

 My first projects on the Platform Relations team were rote&mdash;answering developer questions in the forums, writing [announcement blog posts][4] and [developer documentation][3] (I'm still pretty proud of Working with Timelines).
 Getting up to speed.